tanema/light_world.lua/README.md

 :todoing
--make sure all draw calls check if the object is within range -refactor rectablges to be polygons to reduce code -optimize shadow body calculations and drawing methods
+-make sure all draw calls check if the object is within range -optimize shadow body calculations and drawing methods

 # light_world.lua